-Information on the Smoke-free Illinois Act, including fact sheets, signage requirements and reports is available on the Smoke-free Illinois website at
+Information on the Smoke-free Iowa and Illinois Act, including fact sheets, signage requirements and reports is available on the Smoke-free Iowa or Illinois websites at

 Tobacco use remains the leading preventable cause of death in the United States, causing more than 440,000 deaths each year and resulting in an annual cost of more than $75 billion in direct medical expenses.
 Nationally, smoking results in more than 5.6 million years of potential life lost each year.